kipnek/cruisin4blunts/README.md

 # cruisin4blunts

-going to overhaul a lot of this soon.
+going to add a ton more.

+OSINT weenies can go back.